 TFHG: What's your favorite place you ever visited?

-A: Most recently my fiancé Mathias and I went on a cruise with his entire family and we stopped in St. Thomas.
+A: I recently went on a big family cruise and we stopped in St. Thomas.
 We went to a straight up off of a postcard beach.
 Beautiful water, the cleanest, softest, whitest sand...
 It was absolutely a magical afternoon, surrounded by people I love.
 It was one of those beautiful, wonderful places and moments where you're just like "I want to live right here and now forever".

 TFHG: Ahhh...perfection.
 Lastly: are you more of a Ruby or a Turnip?